-We talked with a UH pediatric infectious disease specialist to learn more about why children should get a COVID-19 vaccine and the part that children can play in stopping spread of the disease – and halting development of coronavirus variants.
+A UH Rainbow pediatric infectious disease specialist explains why children should get a COVID-19 vaccine and the part that children can play in stopping spread of the disease – and halting development of coronavirus variants.

 Some holiday traditions involve little risk of spreading COVID-19.
 Others—such as travel, worship services, and group meals—pose more danger.
 Make these swaps to keep your family healthy this holiday season.